Ardumower/Sunray/README.md

 NOTE: Below steps are only required if you want to compile a custom version of the 'Sunray for Alfred' firmware.
 The code for all steps will require a Linux system (either the Alfred, a Raspberry PI or some PC).

 ## How to install code and compile 'Sunray for Alfred' (required only once)
-Run this on your Alfred Linux terminal:
+Run this on your Alfred Linux terminal (in your Alfred home folder):

 ```
 ## clone repository ##